Passkeys for Philippine Financial Services: A Strategy Playbook

 - Maintain compliance while delivering a seamless user experience.

-With BSP’s 2027 OTP sunset on the horizon, the time to start is now.
+With BSP’s mid 2026 OTP sunset on the horizon, the time to start is now.

 Key Takeaways

-- The Philippines is phasing out OTPs by 2027, creating urgency for banks to adopt stronger authentication.
+- The Philippines is phasing out OTPs mid 2026, creating urgency for banks to adopt stronger authentication.

 - Passkeys—especially device-bound implementations—offer both security and compliance advantages for regulated environments.